hashicorp/terraform-provider-google/website/docs/r/firebase_apple_app.html.markdown

 - - -

-* `package_name` -
+* `bundle_id` -
   (Optional)
-  Immutable.
-The canonical package name of the Android app as would appear in the Google Play Developer Console.
+  The canonical bundle ID of the Apple app as it would appear in the Apple AppStore.

+* `app_store_id` -
+  (Optional)
+  The automatically generated Apple ID assigned to the Apple app by Apple in the Apple App Store.

+* `team_id` -
+  (Optional)
+  The Apple Developer Team ID associated with the App in the App Store.

 * `deletion_policy` -
   (Optional)
-  (Optional) Set to `ABANDON` to allow the AndroidApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
-This is useful because the AndroidApp may be serving traffic.
-Set to `DELETE` to delete the AndroidApp.
+  (Optional) Set to `ABANDON` to allow the AppleApp to be untracked from terraform state rather than deleted upon `terraform destroy`.
+This is useful because the AppleApp may be serving traffic.
+Set to `DELETE` to delete the AppleApp.
 Default to `DELETE`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.